Pekwerike/CryptoWalletTemplate/README.md

 # CryptoWalletTemplate
 A crypto currency wallet UI/UX template created using Android's jetpack compose.

+>>>Yep, there is a lot of not so "neat code" in this repository as the purpose of this project is not targeted towards clean code.

 ## 🎥 Screen recordings
 ![demo](./crypto.gif) ![demotwo](./crypto2.gif)